SnkSynthesis/deadline-dodge/README.md

 ## Concept

-We wanted a fun visuak final project for our digital logic design class.
+We wanted a fun visual final project for our digital logic design class.
 However we had some constraints:
 * only allowed to use [7400-series ICs](https://en.wikipedia.org/wiki/List_of_7400-series_integrated_circuits) for logic
 * A deadline for project completion (hence the name _deadline_-dodge)